Nima-Khodabandelou/REST_API_MAVEN_PostgreSQL/README.md

 ALTER DATABASE students OWNER TO manager;
 ###
 INSERT INTO students (first_name, last_name, email) VALUES ('sample first name', 'sample last name', 'sample email');
-[comment]: # <!--- Note that having used Spring Data JPA, one doesn't need to create table and columns in SQL shell terminal, explicitly.
+// Note that having used Spring Data JPA, one doesn't need to create table and columns in SQL
+// shell terminal, explicitly.
 Spring do the job! -->
 ###
 SELECT * FROM students;
 ##